Create powerful docs without platform fees. Open source Coda alternatives for wikis, databases, and collaborative workspaces you fully control.

 Ultimately, users searching for alternatives often desire more control over their data, the ability to self-host, or a free and open source solution.
 They may also be looking for platforms that offer deeper integration with existing tools or are specifically tailored to their workflow needs.
 A need for customizability and avoiding a single point of failure are common motivations.

-The open-source Notion alternative with AI, full data control, and cross-platform native experience.
+The open-source, AI-powered Notion alternative with full data control

 Collaboration · Note Taking · Productivity

-Open-source alternative to Confluence and Notion with real-time collaboration
+Open-source Confluence & Notion alternative with AI and real-time collaboration